Celebrity Support: Actress Miriam Margolyes OBE

-Miriam Margolyes, who lives in St Margaret’s, has written directly to the DHB to plead for the board to stop this “dangerous enterprise”.
+Miriam Margolyes, who owns a house in St Margaret’s Bay, has written directly to the DHB to plead for the board to stop this “dangerous enterprise”.

 She said her objections were based on the sea life that could be destroyed or negatively affected, including 350 grey seals that would be disturbed by the noise and vibration and the impact on their food source.

 She claims lowering the seabed could cause coastal erosion and leave sea defences less effective.

 Ms Margolyes also said that the buried wrecks of the Admiral Gardner and possibly a German U12 submarine and the remains of Battle of Britain planes and pilots could be disturbed and desecrated.